 Redshirt junior and fifth-year defensive backs Cam Smith and R.J.
 Roderick headline the South Carolina secondary while junior and senior defensive lineman Jordan Burch and Zacch Pickens lead the defensive line.
 Burch and other edge rushers will try to improve upon hurrying the opposing quarterback while Pickens and fellow lineman will attempt to apply pressure to the interiors of offensive lines.

-"We're working our moves and having good communication together," Burch said following the Garnet & Black Spring Game.
+"We're working our moves and having good communication together," Burch said following the spring game.
 "I feel we've been working on that pretty good.
 Zacch Pickens, Boogie, all my guys up front, you can talk to them.
 We can make calls for ourselves, cause the communication is so good right now."

-Ranked at 25 in ESPN’s initial “Way-Too-Early” top 25 rankings, the Gamecocks look to become ranked for the first time since week two of the 2018 season.
-With a schedule that includes an opening SEC weekend at Arkansas, followed by opponents like Georgia, Texas A&M and eventually Clemson, South Carolina will have it’s fair share of challenges.
-Beamer and his crew defied odds last season and will attempt to fight for a second-straight bowl game appearance in the 2022 season.
+Ranked at No. 25 in ESPN’s initial “Way-Too-Early” top 25 rankings, the Gamecocks look to become ranked for the first time since week two of the 2018 season.
+South Carolina's schedule includes an opening SEC weekend at Arkansas, followed by opponents like Georgia, Texas A&M and Clemson.